infeeeee/hass-timed-optimistic-cover/README.md

 ### Cover from script, button or switch

-Create a [Template Cover](https://www.home-assistant.io/integrations/template#cover), define Open, Close and Stop actions from your scripts, buttons or switches, then you can select it as an Optimistic Cover
+Create a [Template Cover](https://www.home-assistant.io/integrations/template#cover), define Open, Close and Stop actions from your scripts, buttons or switches, then you can select it as an Optimistic Cover.

+You can leave the `state` variable empty, as an empty string: `""`

 ## Credits